Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 - `Props` are immutable in the child components.
 - `States` are mutable.
 After altering them, React takes care of re-rendering components.
 - Variables in `JSX` are passed in `{}`.
-- Rerender components as little as possible, remember about the `shouldComponentUpdate` method.
+- Re-render components as little as possible, remember about the `shouldComponentUpdate` method.

 I am aware that I barely touched the subject of ES6.
 I would highly recommend reading this well written online book about [EcmaScript 6][es6book] by [Dr. Axel Rauschmayer][axel] or just look into [the Mozilla JavaScript documents][mozilla] if you are interested in going deeper into this topic.